-The Duet Wifi is a control board from Duet3D for 3D printers and CNC machines.
+The Duet Wifi is a control board from Duet3D for 3D printers, laser engravers, and home CNC machines.
 I have been using it for my new 3D printer and have been happy with its features and performance so far.

 Unfortunately, I ran into an issue where I suddenly could not connect to the board over Wifi anymore.
 After troubleshooting the connection problems, it turned out that the ESP-12S wireless module on the Duet had broken.

 I did not want to pay another ~$200 for a replacement control board (especially knowing that it can just break like that), so I was a bit desperate to find a solution.
 Luckily it was possible to desolder and replace the broken ESP-12S module on the circuit board.
 With a couple of soldering tools and a bit of patience, this solved the problem.

 In this article I will guide you through the steps of replacing the Wifi module.
 You can follow them to repair a defective ESP-12S or ESP-07S on a Duet 2 Wifi, but also to replace different ESP8266-based Wifi modules on other circuit boards.